holoviz/holoviews/doc/FAQ.rst

 **A:** Yes!
 The IPython support makes a lot of tasks easier, and helps keep your data objects separate from the customization options, but everything available in IPython can also be done directly from Python.
-For instance, you can render an object directly to disk, with custom options, like this:
+For instance, in HoloViews 1.3.0 you can render an object directly to disk, with custom options, like this:

 .. code:: python

   from holoviews import Store
-  renderer = Store.renderer.instance(fig='svg', holomap='gif')
+  renderer = Store.renderers['matplotlib'].instance(fig='svg', holomap='gif')
   renderer.save(my_object, 'example_I', style=dict(Image={'cmap':'jet'}))

 This process is described in detail in the